 Sensor fusion is required for

-synchronizing sensors (ensuring the position of a vehicle is correctly calculated even though the vehicle moved between the times of measurement of two sensors)
+- synchronizing sensors: Ensuring the position of a vehicle is correctly calculated even though it moved between the times of measurement of two sensors

-predicting the future positions of objects (calculating where the detected vehicles or pedestrians will most likely be a couple of seconds later)
+- providing the basis to predict the future positions of objects: Calculating where the detected vehicles or pedestrians will most likely be a couple of seconds later

-exploiting the strengths of heterogenous sensors (e.g. combining the longitudinal accuracy of a radar with the lateral accuracy and classification capabilities of a camera)
+- exploiting the strengths of heterogenous sensors: For example, combining the longitudinal accuracy of a radar with the lateral accuracy and classification capabilities of a camera

-- achieving automated driving safety requirements (making sure automated vehicles will operate safely in a wider range of scenarios than a single sensor could cover)
+- achieving automated driving safety requirements: Ensuring that automated vehicles will operate safely in a broader range of scenarios than a single sensor could cover

 How is sensor fusion implemented?

 Regardless of their measuring principle, all sensors provide data containing errors such as